-KPIs are important because they can help improve the performance of a website.
-By monitoring and measuring these indicators on a regular basis, those involved with the site will be able to make recommendations for improvement that are based on real, actual data.
+By monitoring and measuring these indicators on a regular basis, those involved with the site can make recommendations for improvement based on real, actual data.
 Instead of making decisions for changes based on a gut feeling, KPIs can help lead to changes that immediately improve statistics like bounce rate, time on site, and so on.

 However, not every online store needs to track every KPI out there.
 For example, an ecommerce site that sells very expensive products may not track its cost per conversion, because they know their margin is high enough to cover that expense, and that there is very high lifetime value in that new customer.

 As we mentioned, there are many ecommerce KPIs that you can track, but these are the handful that we feel are important for most webmasters.
 Depending on how your store is structured, and what kind of customers you have, you may not pay close attention to some of these, or you may want to track them all very closely.

 Website traffic is probably one of the most obvious key performance indicators that an ecommerce site owner will want to watch.
 Generally speaking, the more traffic your site gets, the better chance you have at turning those visitors into paying customers.
-More traffic doesn’t necessarily mean more purchases, but a 5% conversion rate at 1,000 visitors versus 1,000,000 visitors does mean two very different things!
+More traffic doesn’t necessarily mean more purchases, but a 5 percent conversion rate at 1,000 visitors versus 1,000,000 visitors does mean two very different things!

 Increasing website traffic is often a goal for ecommerce websites.
-Traffic not only leads to purchases, but also a general awareness of your brand.
+Traffic leads to not only purchases but also a general awareness of your brand.
 The more people who visit, the more likely they are to remember your name, mention you to friends, or come back when they want to purchase something that you offer.
 That's why traffic is one of the more popular — and important — website KPIs to track.

 Monitor your ecommerce site traffic carefully for large spikes or dips, or any other kind of unusual patterns.
 If you’re using Google Analytics to monitor traffic, you can check out your referrals to see if another website or social media network is sending you a lot of traffic.

 The “who” we mentioned above, in the context of website traffic, is very important.
 Referral traffic can help you determine which sources are sending the most visitors to your site.
 This information can be extremely valuable in determining where you should focus more—for example, on organic search or additional PPC ads — or which relationships you should nurture.

 Depending on the context, referral traffic can be a powerful website KPI for ecommerce performance for any number of reasons.
 Say your ecommerce store’s referral traffic from a particular blog is very high.
 Upon following the link, you discover it’s because a blogger positively reviewed one of your products or services, and linked to your website in the post.

 If your referrals from other websites are low or nonexistent, this may be a sign that your current marketing or link building campaigns aren’t working well.
 Additionally, low referral traffic from ads might tell you that you need to reconsider the keywords you are targeting, or possibly the amount you are spending.

-Conversion rate is an extremely important KPI for all ecommerce stores.
-Simply put, this is the percentage at which your website visitors convert into actual customers.
-A high conversion rate indicates that you are successfully convincing a lot of visitors to buy your products or services, while a lower rate signifies that not as many customers are ready to buy, or that perhaps your traffic isn’t targeted enough.
+This rate is the percentage at which website visitors convert into customers.
+A high conversion rate indicates that you’re convincing a lot of visitors to buy your products or services, while a lower rate signifies that not as many customers are ready to buy, or that perhaps your traffic isn’t targeted enough.

-Some stores may be happy with a 5% conversion rate, while others may want — or expect — a rate of 20% or more.
+Some stores may be happy with a five percent conversion rate, while others may want — or expect — a rate of 20 percent or more.
 While increasing your conversion rate should always be a goal, it’s important to ask a few specific questions before you blindly make changes:

 Ecommerce store owners interested in finding ways to improve their conversion rates should look into conversion rate optimization (CRO), which is designed to evaluate the path to purchase and make improvements along the way, all with the end goal of increasing this important metric.
 For online merchants, it's one of the most critical key performance indicators for a website.